 Summer is here.
 I think the best way to spend summer for kids is running naked on the grass, splashing in the water, playing all day long outside.
-My oldest loooves to play with water: pouring it over, washing her animals, her hands and doing other things that don't make much sense to me, but clearly super fun for her.
-I decided to make for her this sensory Montessori play table that can serve so many purposes.
+My oldest loooves to play with water: pouring it over, washing her animals, her hands, and doing other things that don't make much sense to me, but clearly super fun for her.
+I decided to make this Montessori-inspired water table for kids that can serve so many purposes.

 I had an idea for a while to make her a huge water table where she can fulfill all her water-related needs.
 Our youngest daughter is already 6 months.
 My girls already started fighting over toys and possessions.
 I had to make something big and wide enough to fit at least 2 kids without them stepping on each other's toes.
 I got inspired by this amazing water and sand table by Ana White.